Universal URI Modifier

 URI Resolution

-Apart from modifying a URI component, the Modifier can also normalize or resolve URI.
-Resolving and Normalizing URI is supported by League\Uri\Uri, and PHP’s native URI object but not by PSR-7 UriInterface and the public API diverge. using the Modifier class you get a single method for all the URI objects and add the missing support for any PSR-7 implementing class
+The Modifier can normalize or resolve URI.
+Resolving and Normalizing URI is supported by League\Uri\Uri, and PHP’s native URI object but not by PSR-7 UriInterface and the public API diverge.
+Using the Modifier class you get a single method for all the URI objects and add the missing support for any PSR-7 implementing class.

 use Uri\Whatwg\Url;